Nena's Wellness Corner

 • Consider adding a hot sauce if you like the frittata spicy.

-How to Make the Delicious Frittata in Your Air Fryer
+How to Make the Delicious Frittata in a Cuisinart Air Fryer with Tray

-1. Preheat your air fryer to 350°F (175°C).
+• Preheat your air fryer to 350°F (175°C).
 The temperature depends on the type and size of the air fryer you have.
-Mine is Cuisinart Compact, which has a manual temperature set, and what worked for me was the temperature of around 350 degrees f.
+I used Cuisinart Compact, which has a manual temperature set, and what worked for me was the temperature of around 350 degrees F.

-6. Place the baking dish in the preheated air fryer and cook the frittata at 350°F (175°C) for about 12-15 minutes.
+• Pour the frittata mixture into the prepared dish, spreading it evenly.
+Place the tray in the air fryer on the middle rack.
+Air fry at 350°F (175°C) for about 15-20 minutes.
 Check halfway through the cooking time to ensure even cooking.
 The cooking time might depend on the size of your air fryer, but I would suggest checking after 6-7 minutes and adjusting accordingly.

 Helpful Tips and Tricks